rl-institut/open_plan/docs/view_components/project_parameters.rst

 - Project lifetime
     Input number box or a pull down menu with list of possible length in years.
 - Weighted Average Cost of Capital
-    Input nummber box or a pull down menu with list of possible WACC in percentage.
+    Input number box or a pull down menu with list of possible WACC in percentage.
 - Project name
     Input text box
 - Project description (optional)